faruknane/DronePID/README.md

 - https://www.youtube.com/watch?v=kZF2pi_VLnE (2018 summer)

 # DronePID
-Implementation PID feedback mechanism for drones in arduino
+Implementation of PID feedback mechanism for drones in arduino

 You can download the necessary libraries from Arduino IDE.